 Kaushik Viswanath is a serious man, whose writing creates a worldly cage of strange reality quickly wrenched open and made to dance, grotesquely and honestly, around the cities of India.
 He’s also really funny, so look out for that.

-Mari Christmas, Leo Costigan, & Emily Grecki [Nov 13]
+Mari Christmas, Leo Costigan, and Emily Grecki [Nov 13]

 Mari “Don’t Say It ‘Merry’” Christmas is just as darling as her precious mutt Kuma, though perhaps a bit bawdier (Kuma’s only a pup, after all).
 A lover of full animals, half-animals and scatology, Mari can make you seriously contemplate the consequences of picking up dog shit or turning your mother into a fish.